Multimodal Large Language Model driven Radiology Report Generation with Clinical Knowledge Enhancement: Method

+Radiologists leverage anatomical knowledge to systematically examine different anatomical regions when interpreting a chest X-ray image.
+Different from previous methods that rely on pre-trained segmentation models or region detectors~\cite{tanida2023interactive,gu2024complex}, we design a referring anatomical feature extractor to inject such anatomical knowledge into the model in a text-promptable way.
+The feature extractor embeds the image into visual features corresponding to 29 different anatomical regions (\eg, left lung, mediastinum, spine).
+These regions are defined in~\cite{wu2021chest} by board-certified radiologists based on three principles: (1) clinical usage in radiology reports; (2) visual detectability on 2D chest X-ray images; and (3) richness in clinically meaningful attributes.

-To automatically generate radiology reports from chest X-ray images, it is essential to encode the images into visual features corresponding to different regions predefined by radiologists (\eg left lung, mediastinum, spine)~\cite{johnson2019mimic}.
-We utilize text descriptions of different regions generated by a pretrained LLM (\eg GPT-4~\cite{achiam2023gpt}) to interact with the image (see the supplementary material for generated descriptions).
-The text descriptions are denoted by $T \in \{t_{k} | k=1, 2, ..., K\}$ for $K$ (\ie, 29) different regions.
-We employ the encoders from a medical CLIP model pre-trained on 2D medical image-text datasets~\cite{zhang2024biomedclip}: its text encoder is used to extract the textual feature $F_{T}^{k} \in \mathbb{R}^{1 \times D}$ for each region description $t_k$, where $D$ is the dimension of the feature; its image encoder is used to extract the visual features $F_{I} \in \mathbb{R}^{N \times D}$ from the chest X-ray image $I$, where $N$ represents the number of visual tokens.
-Below, we specify the extraction of the text-prompting visual region features given $F_{I}$ and $F_{T}^{k}$.
+Specifically, we utilize text descriptions of these regions generated by a pretrained LLM (\eg GPT-4~\cite{achiam2023gpt}) to interact with the image (see Table~\ref{tab:descriptions} for generated descriptions).
+These text descriptions are generated by prompting the LLM with a reference image randomly sampled from the dataset and the instruction ``Please describe the [class] in a chest X-ray'', where the [class] token is replaced with the region name.
+These descriptions are denoted by $T \in \{t_{k} | k=1, 2, ..., K\}$ for $K$ (\ie 29) different regions.
+Unlike region detector-based pipelines, the LLM is not part of the training or inference loop: it is used once to generate a fixed set of region-wise anatomical descriptions, which are then stored and treated as textual priors.
+Then we employ the encoders from a medical CLIP model pre-trained on 2D medical image-text datasets~\cite{wang2022medclip}: its text encoder is used to extract the textual feature $F_{T}^{k} \in \mathbb{R}^{1 \times D}$ for each region description $t_k$, where $D$ is the dimension of the feature; its image encoder is used to extract the visual features $F_{I} \in \mathbb{R}^{N \times D}$ from the chest X-ray image $I$, where $N$ represents the number of visual tokens.
+Below, we specify the extraction of the referring visual anatomical features given $F_{I}$ and $F_{T}^{k}$.